-I am a firm believer that many things become infinitely better when smothered in something fabulous.
+I am a believer that many things become infinitely better when smothered in something fabulous.

-I mean, tortilla chips without a smothering of melted cheese?
+I mean, tortilla chips without a smothering of creamy queso?
 Pass.
-Vanilla ice cream without a smothering of velvety, homemade fudge sauce?
+Vanilla ice cream without a smothering of velvety, hot fudge?
 Yawn!
 A freshly washed face without a smothering of luxurious night cream?
 I can feel myself breaking out already.

-A bed of pasta and sauteed chicken without a smothering of marinated roasted tomatoes, tangy artichoke hearts, briny capers, zippy lemon, fresh basil, parmesan cheese, a touch of cream, and chicken broth?
+A bed of pasta and chicken without a smothering of marinated roasted tomatoes, artichoke hearts, capers, zippy lemon, fresh basil, parmesan cheese, and a touch of cream?
 I wouldn’t hear of it!

-Start by brushing 4 chicken breasts on both sides with extra virgin olive oil then seasoning with garlic salt & pepper (note: I’m showing 1/4 of the recipe in these pics!)
+Start by brushing 4 chicken breasts on both sides with extra virgin olive oil then seasoning with garlic salt and pepper (note: I’m showing 1/4 of the recipe in these pictures.)
 Saute for 3-4 minutes per side, or until cooked through, then remove to a plate and take the skillet off the heat to cool for a few minutes.

-After the chicken’s done cooking, drop 8oz angel hair pasta into salted, boiling water then cook until al dente.
-It should be done right around the same time the smotherin’ sauce.
+After the chicken is cooked through, drop 8oz angel hair pasta into salted, boiling water then cook until al dente.
+It should be done right around the same time as the smotherin’ sauce.

 Turn the heat down to medium then place the skillet back on the burner.
-Heat 2 Tablespoons extra virgin olive oil then add 2 large chopped shallots and season with salt and pepper.
-Saute the shallots until they’re translucent, about 3 minutes, then add 3 minced garlic cloves and cook for 30 more seconds.
+Heat 2 Tablespoons extra virgin olive oil then add 1 large chopped shallot and season with salt and pepper.
+Saute the shallots until translucent, about 3 minutes, then add 3 minced garlic cloves and cook for 30 more seconds.

-Next add all the goodies!
-That’s 1 can quartered artichoke hearts (drained), 1 cup marinated roasted tomatoes (more on those in a sec!)
-2 Tablespoons capers, and 1 teaspoon lemon zest.
+Next add 1 can quartered artichoke hearts (drained), 1 cup marinated roasted tomatoes, 2 Tablespoons drained capers, and 1 teaspoon lemon zest.

-K!
-Saute the tomatoes and artichokes for a couple minutes, just enough time to warm through, then add 1/4 cup half & half (or heavy cream) and 1/2 cup chicken broth.
+Saute the tomatoes and artichokes for a couple minutes, just enough time to warm them through, then add 1/4 cup half & half (or heavy cream) and 1/2 cup chicken broth.

-Then add 1/4 cup each chopped basil and grated parmesan cheese.
-(Psst: here’s how I slice basil >)
+Add 1/4 cup each chopped basil and grated parmesan cheese.

-Finish ‘er up with the juice of 1/2 lemon, then reduce the sauce for a minute or 2.
+Finish ‘er up with the juice of 1/2 lemon then reduce the sauce for a minute or two.
 Not too long, or else you won’t have enough to smother the chicken with!

 Divide the pasta among four plates, top with a cooked chicken breast, then SMOTHER.